Education

 | Launceston | Vegetable beds and some new planting |

-| Lewannick | Tools and plants for fruit /vegetable growing area |
+| Lewannick | Tools and plants for fruit and vegetable area |

 | Pensilva | Raised beds/containers for Cornish plants, vegetables and small sensory garden |